ietf-wg-cellar/matroska-specification/subtitles.md

 #### Cue Block 2

-The following XML depicts the nested elements of a `BlockGroup` element with of the second WebVTT cue block.
+The following XML depicts the nested elements of a `BlockGroup` element with of the second `WebVTT cue block`.
 The last line feed character (U+0x000a) is stripped.

-The `BlockAddition` content starts with two empty lines as there's neither a WebVTT cue settings list nor a WebVTT cue identifier, Then follows the content of the WebVTT comment block(s).
+The `BlockAddition` content starts with two empty lines as there's neither a `WebVTT cue settings list` nor a `WebVTT cue identifier`, Then follows the content of the `WebVTT comment block`(s).
 The last line feed character (U+0x000a) is stripped.

 ```xml
 <BlockGroup>